hackandbackpack/spray-2k/README.md

 We're grateful for their research, development, and contribution to the security community.
 Their tool has been invaluable for penetration testers and red teamers conducting Active Directory assessments.

-### Additional Research

-Research and methodology also based on work from:
+Additional research and methodology based on work from:
 - **TrustedSec** - Pre-created computer account research
 - **Optiv** - Active Directory security assessments
 - Various security researchers in the Active Directory security community